CreateSpace

 Royalties: Rather than as a fixed percentage, royalties are calculated as Retail Price minus a percentage of retail price (this figure ranges from 20% for eStore sales to 60% for external channels) minus printing costs but over all the results are extremely favorable to the author.

-Author's discount: Authors can buy copies of their books paying only their printing costs.
+Author's discount: Authors can purchase copies of their books paying only their printing costs.

 Basic retail price: Set by the author but can be extremely competitive (you could set a $12.95 retail price for a 200 page book and still earn a competitive royalty on external sales)

-Layout: You select a number of options and they will provide you with a basic layout.
+Layout: You select a number of options and they will provide you with a basic layout (Author Advantage Book Interior).

 Graphics: Available as an extra only.